xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock.md

 !!! warning
     Don't use `@Shared` fields instead of static - it wouldn't work!
-    Also non-static field declaration is not supported by junit extension.
+    Also non-static field declaration is not supported by JUnit extension.